-- A. The MemorandumReport shall disclose/document the rationale and support for the asset assumptions and shall include at least the following items: - 1.
+- A. The Report shall disclose/document the rationale and support for the asset assumptions and shall include at least the following items: - 1.
 The asset investment strategy used to project and reinvest asset cash flows, and certification that it is consistent with the company's current investment strategy; - 2.
 Investment and disinvestment assumptions; - 3.
 Asset default assumptions; - 4.
 Investment expense assumptions; - 5.
 Bond call function; - 6.
 Mortgage prepayment function; - 7.
-Determining market value for assets sold due to disinvestment strategy; - 8.
-Grouping of general account equity investments for modeling; - 8.9.
-Grouping of separate account funds and subaccounts for modeling:- - 10.
+Determining market value for assets sold due to disinvestment strategy;

+- 8. Grouping of general account equity investments for modeling; - 9.
+Grouping of separate account funds and subaccounts for modeling; - 10.
 Interest rate and equity return scenarios used, including real estate and other non fixed income assets. - 11.
-Exposure to foreign currency fluctuations. - B. Additional disclosure items to be included in the MemorandumReport: - 1.
+Exposure to foreign currency fluctuations. - B. Additional disclosure items to be included in the Report: - 1.
 Scenarios.
 A description of the methods used to generate stochastic interest rates, equity performance, and separate account fund performance, and the results of calibration if required; - 2.
 Asset Segments.
 Description of the asset segments; - 3.
 Starting Assets.
-For each asset segment, the amount and types of assets used in the Cash Flow Model, and the method and rationale for selecting the types of assets used, the rationale of using the total starting asset amount if materially different from the Reported Reserve; - 4.
+For each asset segment, the amount and types of assets used in the Cash Flow Model, and the method and rationale for selecting the types of assets used; - 4.
 Net Asset Earned Rates.
 For each asset segment, a summary of the path of Net Asset Earned Rates calculated for the Deterministic Reserve;